 Knees which snap and pop will bring many patients in the door.
-Some patients have painful popping to grinding of their knee and some simply have popping and snapping with no pain.
-Some of you might recall an injury, but most of you will not remember being injured, your knee simply started popping or snapping one day.
-While not all cases of knee popping require treatment, some do.
-Let’s explore what are some of the more common reasons why our knees will snap and pop.
+Some patients have painful popping or grinding of their knee and some simply have popping and snapping without pain.
+Some of you might recall an injury, but most of you will not remember being injured.
+In many cases your knee simply started popping or snapping one day.
+Not all cases of knee popping require treatment, but some do.
+Let’s explore what are some of the more common reasons our knees will snap and pop.

 What Makes Our Knees Snap and Pop?

 All of these structures can be damaged by activity, trauma, injury or simple degeneration.
-Many injuries to the knee structures mentioned above can causes snapping and popping of your knee.
+Many injuries to the knee structures mentioned above can cause snapping and popping of your knee.